Indian films have been banned in cinemas across Pakistan as tension between the South Asian neighbours spills over into the arts.

 India and Pakistan have fought three wars since they gained independence from Britain seven decades ago, two of them over Kashmir.

-Following the 1965 war, Indian films were banned in Pakistan for 43 years until it was lifted in 2008.
+Following the 1965 war, Indian films were banned in Pakistan for 43 years until the ban was lifted in 2008.

 Source: Al Jazeera News And Agencies